caltechlibrary/newt/newt-presentation.md

 - Built with SQL using Postgres + PostgREST
 - Requires the web browser to assemble pages via API calls
 - Add birds using a web form requiring JavaScript
-- JavaScript has become complex
-    - handles fetching data and inserting it into the page
-    - handles form prep and submission of our web form
-- Solution doesn't work for text only web browsers like Lynx

 ~~~
       32 birds2/README.md